chenbk85/dzenstat/README.md

 console.
 It is meant to be used in combination with
 <a href="http://github.com/robm/dzen/">dzen2</a>.

-Please note that this program is still in early development, so it's very likely that things are buggy.
+Please note that this programme is still in early development, so it's very likely that things are buggy.
 However it should not break anything on the system, so feel free to test!

 screenshot